 Since the 1979 Iranian Revolution and the introduction of Islamic governance, the U.S. and the international community have struggled to engage Iran over its defiant challenges to international norms.

-A nuclear-armed Iran may be more emboldened to double down on these malign activities.
+A nuclear-armed Iran may be more emboldened to double down on these malign activities and the introduction of Iranian nuclear weapons to the current situation in the Middle East heightens the risk of catastrophic destruction.
 The 2015 Joint Comprehensive Plan of Action (JCPOA), commonly known as the Iran Nuclear Deal between Iran and several world powers including the United States, effectively and verifiably lengthened Iran’s breakout time, blocked Iran’s pathways to weapons-grade plutonium, and limited enriched uranium stockpiles.
 President Trump’s reckless withdrawal from the Iran Nuclear Deal in 2019 has allowed Iran’s program to advance without limits and put the world on a dangerous and confrontational path with Iran.
 Time is running out to stop Iran before it has enough fissile material to build a nuclear weapon.
 The Biden Administration came very close to arrangements to return to the Iran Nuclear Deal, but negotiations stalled in the Fall of 2022.
+Little stands between Iran’s capacity to produce a nuclear weapon and the decision to actually build one.

 Americans would support returning to the Iran Nuclear Deal rather than staying out and risking Iran developing a nuclear weapon.

-While a return to the original deal may now be out of reach politically, alternative negotiations and arrangements to freeze, roll back, and monitor Iran’s program are urgently needed and still technically possible.
+While a return to the original deal is no longer possible, alternative negotiations and arrangements to freeze, roll back, and monitor Iran’s program are urgently needed and still technically possible.
 You can encourage your elected representatives in Congress to support diplomatic efforts to prevent Iran from acquiring or developing a nuclear weapon.
+This includes actions to build confidence in American diplomacy, and rejection of efforts to undermine delicate diplomacy and block U.S. negotiated commitments.

 You can also encourage Members of Congress to express solidarity with the Iranian people and to reject any new sanctions that would add to their suffering.